igor-martynov/simple_reporter/README.md

 Simple Reporter.

-Send simple status reports via email.
+Send simple server status reports via email.

 This utility is supposed to be run from crontab, or some sort of script.

 Supported tests:
-df - disk free
-uptime - regular uptime
-ifconfig - status of network interfaces
+df-trivial - disk free trivial test df - disk free uptime - regular uptime ifconfig - status of network interfaces